Merseyrail

-Merseyrail is a commuter rail network which serves the Liverpool City Region, and the surrounding areas, in the North West of England.
-Since 2003, the network has been run as a concession, held by Serco and Transport UK Group.
+Merseyrail is a commuter rail network which serves Merseyside and adjacent areas of Lancashire and Cheshire in North West England.
+The network consists of two lines, the Northern Line and Wirral Line, which together serve 69 stations along 122 km of routes, of which 6.5 mi are underground.
+It uses Class 777 trains based on the Stadler METRO platform, which primarily operate on electrified track.
+The network carried 29.9 million passengers in 2024/2025.
+Since 2003 the network has been run as a concession, held by a 50:50 joint venture between Serco and Transport UK Group (previously Abellio UK).

-It was established in 1977, when existing railway lines were connected by constructing new tunnels under Liverpool City Centre and Birkenhead.
-The network has since been expanded, with new stations built, and electrification of existing lines.
-Today, Merseyrail serves 69 stations, 67 of which it manages, (Note: station is owned by Network Rail and operated by Transport for Wales. is owned and managed by Network Rail, however Merseyrail operates the underground platforms.) across two lines – the Northern line and the Wirral line.
-The network uses electrified lines having 122 km of routes, of which 6.5 mi are underground.
-The network uses the Class 777 trains based on the Stadler METRO platform.
-The network carried 28.3 million passengers in 2023/2024.
+Merseyrail was established in 1977, when existing railway lines were connected by constructing new tunnels under Liverpool city centre and Birkenhead.
+The network has since been expanded through the creation of new stations, the electrification of existing lines, and the use of trains capable of running on battery power; the last allow trains to reach despite the line leading to the station not being electrified.

 Network

-The Merseyrail Network is a, primarily, self-contained network, and is operated by Merseyrail Electrics 2002, a Merseytravel concession, currently held as a 50:50 joint venture between Serco and Transport UK Group.
+The Merseyrail network is primarily a self-contained network, operated by Merseyrail Electrics 2002 Limited, a Merseytravel concession, currently held as a 50:50 joint venture between Serco and Transport UK Group (previously Abellio and NedRailways).
 The concession was awarded to the venture by the Liverpool City Region Combined Authority and is overseen by Merseytravel, the passenger transport executive which co-ordinates public transport across the Liverpool City Region.
-Prior to the concession starting in July 2003, the network was ran as Arriva Trains Merseyside.
+Prior to the concession starting in July 2003, the network was run as Arriva Trains Merseyside.

 Merseyrail manages 67 stations on the network.

-The network consists of two halves, the Northern line and the Wirral line, both of which are mainly third-rail, powered by system, with a small portion from Fazakerley to Headbolt Lane being ran with BEMUs.
-Each service on both lines, with the exception of the Ellesmere Port Branch, has service frequencies of 15 minutes, with the Ellesmere Port branch having a 30 minute frequency.
+The network consists of two halves, the Northern line and the Wirral line, both of which are mainly third-rail, powered by system, with a small portion from Fazakerley to Headbolt Lane being run with BEMUs.
+Each service on both lines, with the exception of the Ellesmere Port Branch, has service frequencies of 15 minutes.
+The Ellesmere Port branch has a 30-minute frequency.
 Trains on the Northern line and Wirral line cover the Liverpool City Region.
 The total route length of the two lines is 120.7 km, accommodating 69 stations.
 The lines connect Liverpool city centre with cities and towns on the outer reaches of the city region, such as Southport, Chester and Ormskirk.

-The City line, marked red on the network map, is operated by several other operators, such as Northern Trains, London Northwestern Railway, TransPennine Express, and others, with funding from Merseytravel.
-The City line is made up of several branches, which are mainly electrified with OHLE, with one branch, the Liverpool to Manchester line via Warrington, being operated by diesel trains.
+The City Line, marked red on the network map, is operated by several other operators, such as Northern Trains, London Northwestern Railway, TransPennine Express, and others, with funding from Merseytravel.
+The City line is made up of several branches, which are mainly electrified with OHLE, but one branch, the Liverpool to Manchester line via Warrington, is operated by diesel trains.